Showing posts with label Prisoners. Show all posts

 List of Prisoners Victualled at the Main Guard

-The following is a list of men who were held at the guard house on the North Shore of the Saint Lawrence River, Quebec, Canada, and received daily subsistence in the summer and fall seasons of 1761.
+The following is a list of men who were held at the guardhouse on the North Shore of the Saint Lawrence River, Quebec, Canada, and received daily subsistence in the summer and fall seasons of 1761.
 This facility may have contained an orderly room, guard room, and detention cells, which could have been considered typical construction in the mid-eighteenth century.

 The two columns represent the prisoner's name and the number of days victualled.